Nancy Haydt, Executive Director

 David Crawford, Senior Advocacy Director

 As Senior Advocacy Director, David leads DPF's efforts to end the death penalty.
 He manages DPF's public education programs, including Justice Advocates, California Crime Victims for Alternatives to the Death Penalty, Law Enforcement Outreach, Youth Outreach, and a network of more than 150,000 supporters.
-He also works with attorneys and other organizations to run campaigns concerning individual cases and legislation and regulations that affect the death penalty - both in California and around the country.
-Before joining DPF, David earned his M.A. in US History at San Francisco State University and his BA at UC Santa Barbara, with a special emphasis on the histories of race, class, capitalism, and political identity in the US.
+He also works with defense attorneys and coalition partners to run campaigns concerning individuals death row, legislation, and regulations that govern the death penalty.
+Before joining DPF, David earned his M.A. in US History at San Francisco State University and his B.A. at UC Santa Barbara, with a special emphasis on the histories of race, class, capitalism, and political identity in the US.
 During his time at SF State, David also ran a tutoring center that focused on the academic success of students from first-generation and other underrepresented backgrounds.

 Mary Kate DeLucco, Communications Director